 - Where possible, home team will be decided upon and communicated with a copy of the completed schedule.
-When this is not possible, likely due to an uneven number of teams, a coin toss will be used to determine the home team for all round robin/preliminary games. - In the Senior A Finals, the host team will be the designated as the home team. - With the exception of the Senior A Finals, in any two team series of 3, 5 or 7 games, the host shall be the home team for the first game and the visiting team shall be the home team for the second game, etc., with the home team for the deciding game of the series being decided by a coin toss between the participating teams.
+When this is not possible, likely due to an uneven number of teams, a coin toss will be used to determine the home team for all round robin/preliminary games. - With the exception of the Senior A Finals, in any two team series of 3, 5 or 7 games, the host shall be the home team for the first game and the visiting team shall be the home team for the second game, etc., with the home team for the deciding game of the series being decided by a coin toss between the participating teams.